Regression-Games/RegressionDocs/docs/studios/unity/unity-sdk/overview.md

 ![timeline feature](timeline.png)

-## SLAs and General Support
+## Availability Assurances

-The Regression Games team offers the following SLAs for our initial testing with developers.
+The Regression Games team offers the following assurances for our initial testing with developers.
 Additionally, we have a dedicated Discord server for support, and can also create a Slack Connect channel, giving you direct access to our entire team.
 For access to these channels, send an email to [aaron@regression.gg](mailto:aaron@regression.gg).

-### Service Level Agreements

 * A single account can run at least 10 bots concurrently
 * The time from requesting a bot to be started to the time it connects to Unity will take less than 10 seconds if the bot is relying on dependencies that are common to most bots.
-This SLA does not cover bots that may have lots of dependencies.
+This does not cover bots that may have lots of library dependencies, which may take longer.

 ## Implemented Features